benlau/testable/examples/testableexample/README.md

 In this example, it will demonstrate how to use TestRunner class to execute test cases from different QObject.
 User may ask to run specific test object / test case by command line arguments:

+Remarks: If you want to execute specfic test in Qt Quick Tests, you must pass the test case name togather with object name (e.g QuickTests::test_dummy1).

 Command Line Arguments

     ./testable [testcase ...]